-After cooking, the ovens are unloaded and the cooked “piñas” are taken to the grinding area, where they are ground inside a circular stone structure called “Tahona”, pulled by a horse.
+After cooking, the ovens are unloaded and the cooked “piñas” are taken to the grinding area, where they are ground inside a circular stone structure called “Tahona”.
 This is an ancient and traditional method.

 During the fermentation process, sugars become alcohol.